grame-cncm/faust/architecture/soul/README.md

 # soul-faust-tester

-The **soul-faust-tester** tool allows to test DSP CPU usage of Faust and SOUL programs, dynamically compiling them, and running them in the Faust runtime or SOUL runtime.
+The **soul-faust-tester** tool allows to test DSP CPU usage of Faust and SOUL programs, dynamically compiling them, and running them in the Faust runtime or **soul** runtime.
 It measures the DSP CPU usage as MBytes/sec and % of audio bandwidth at 44.1 kHz.

 `soul-faust-tester [-bs <frames>] [-control] [Faust options : any option (e.g. -vec -vs 8...)] <foo.dsp|foo.soulpatch>`